Improved single-shot decoding of higher dimensional hypergraph product codes: Numerical simulations

-We also investigate the performance of balanced product codes, which have been shown to have asymptotically better parameter scaling than hypergraph product codes~\cite{breuckmann2020balanced}.
+We also investigate the performance of balanced product codes, which have been shown to have asymptotically better parameter scaling than hypergraph product codes~\cite{breuckmann2021balanced}.
 In \Cref{fig:balanced_product_vs_rotated_surface_codes} we compare the performance of a balanced product code with rotated surface codes.
 The balanced product code has parameters [[1628,100]], and is constructed from the balanced product of an expander code and its dual.
-The Tanner code is derived from the Cayley graph of the cyclic group $C_{22}$ with degree 14 (using a randomly sampled generator set $S$) with a [14,9,4] block code (from ~\cite{Grassl:codetables}) as the local code.
+The Tanner code is derived from the Cayley graph of the cyclic group $C_{22}$ with degree 14 with a [14,9,4] block code (from~\cite{Grassl:codetables}) as the local code.
+To choose the generating set $S$ of the Cayley graph of $C_{22}$, we randomly sampled 200 generating sets and chose the set that produced a Cayley graph with the minimum $\lambda_2$.
+Here $\lambda_2$ is the second-largest eigenvalue of the adjacency matrix of the graph and, due to the Cheeger inequalities, a smaller $\lambda_2$ implies that the graph has better expansion (see Section III of \cite{breuckmann2021balanced} for a review of how $\lambda_2$ relates to the properties of expander codes).
+The generating set we use has $\lambda_2=1.92$.
+The $X$ and $Z$ stabilisers both have check weights at least 8 and at most 13.
 We find a $10\times$ to $20\times$ reduction in qubit error rate at a physical error rate of around 1\%.
 This is a similar reduction in overhead as achieved by the 4D hypergraph product code in \Cref{fig:hgp_4d_vs_surface}, however we note that the balanced product code achieves this overhead reduction with a much smaller block length.
 Our results in \Cref{fig:balanced_product_vs_rotated_surface_codes} provide evidence that balanced product codes can be single-shot, and we provide additional numerical results that also support this conclusion in \Cref{sec:balanced_product_vary_noisy_rounds}.